AbishekThapa/yelp-insights-analytics/README.md

 # Yelp Dataset ETL and Analysis Project

 This project provides a comprehensive framework for performing an Extract, Transform, Load (ETL) process on the official Yelp Academic Dataset.
 Data is extracted from large JSON files, loaded into a PostgreSQL database, and then analyzed in-depth using a Jupyter Notebook.
-The analysis explores various business-centric questions and generates interactive visualizations with Plotly to uncover insights into restaurant trends and user behavior.
+The analysis explores various business-centric questions and generates interactive visualizations with Matplotlib to uncover insights into restaurant trends and user behavior.

 ## Table of Contents